Solution Kasa devices reboot randomly

 - The frequency of the auto-reboot:

-- Are there other Kasa devices that can work properly without an auto-reboot?
+- Do you have other Kasa devices that can work properly without an auto-reboot in the same local network?